cchitsiang/awesome-stars/topics.md

 - [golang-migrate/migrate](https://github.com/golang-migrate/migrate) - Database migrations.
 CLI and Golang library.
 - [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless editor framework for web artisans.
 - [thedevdojo/wave](https://github.com/thedevdojo/wave) - Wave - The Software as a Service Starter Kit, designed to help you build the SAAS of your dreams 🚀 💰
-- [encoredev/encore](https://github.com/encoredev/encore) - Encore is the Backend Development Platform that lets you escape cloud complexity by logically declaring infrastructure needs directly in application code.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [samdenty/console-feed](https://github.com/samdenty/console-feed) - Captures console.log's into a React Component 🔥